Hidden Gem: Club Tap

 A few years after Hare left to tend bar at Anton Hilbert's Fireside Tap at 7525 W. Center St., Edward Herte joined Pump as a partner, a relationship that lasted until 1973 when Pump died.
 A David Pump appears to have briefly stepped in during 1973-74 before Herte and his wife Harriett became sole owners.

-In '79, Bill Vettel bought the venerable tap and ran it for a decade until Bill Poull (who partnered for a time with Thomas Klein) bought it.
-Poull sold to Lalli in 2014 and here are, celebrating almost four years to the day (July 7) of the Lalli era and 80 years of the Club Tap.
+In '79, Bill Vettel bought the venerable tap and ran it for a decade until he rented to Bill Poull (who partnered for a time with Thomas Klein).
+When Vettel died, his brother John sold to Lalli in 2014 and here we are, celebrating almost four years to the day (July 7) of the Lalli era and 80 years of the Club Tap.

 Lalli got his start in the world of business stocking shelves as a kid in his parents' shop – Lalli's Food Center – across from Sciortino's Bakery on Humboldt, just south of Brady.
 Later, he went on to manage restaurants and later decided to open his own, with a partner, on 64th and Fond du Lac.